sailfish009/openstructure/modules/mol/base/doc/editors.rst

     :type residue: :class:`ResidueHandle`
     :param residue: A valid residue

     :type atom: The atom to be deleted

     :type atom: :class:`EntityHandle`

+  .. method:: DeleteAtoms(residue)

+    Deletes a set specified atoms.
+All associated torsions and bonds will be removed as well

+    :type residue: :class:`AtomHandleList`
+    :param residue: A valid set of atoms

   .. method:: DeleteResidue(residue)